-Exams/Quizzes: Your learning will be assessed by 2 major examinations, a mid-term and a final.
-These examinations are multiple choice short answer, problem based passage style or genetics problems questions.
-Learning and preparedness will also be assessed by unannounced short quizzes covering the assigned work and readings and by pop quizzses throughout the lecture period.
+Exams/Quizzes: Your learning will be assessed by 2 major examinations, a mid-tem and a final.
+These examinations are multiple choice short answer, problem based and/or essay questions.
+Learning and preparedness will also be assessed by unannounced short quizzes covering the assigned work and readings and by clicker questions throughout the lecture period.
 Also, writing assignments will be used to assess your learning.
-Final exam is during finals week on 12/09/16-12/15/16 and it is comprehensive.
+Final exam is during finals week and it is comprehensive.

 Problem-Based Learning (PBL) consists of small group exercises of assigned problems or clinical scenarios in the BMED program.
 Participation in the group exercises is required to pass the course.
 These exercises will be open book, open notes, and open discussion.
-After a defined interval students may be assessed.
+After a defined interval students may be assessed using clickers.
 On some occasions students will be quizzed before (individual) and after team based discussions (Team based) to assess effectiveness of peer-based learning.